DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 * Use both outputs of your IRF3205 15A board (MOTOR1 and MOTOR2) to control your MAIN and PROG track
 * Connect a few jumpers (wires) to your IRF3205 board
-* Add a current sense board and fuses (or just fuses for Engineers)
+* Add a current sense board and fuses (you MUST have current sense to program locos)
 * Change your motor board type in your config.h file

 Steps (Replace)